 The Role of Community Partners

-The Santa Ana Youth Media project has partnered with the Orange County Community Collaborative Consisting of the following community entities, The Heritage Museum of Orange County, Century High School Teach Academy, and Higher Ground.
-The Santa Ana Youth Media Project is excited to further explore the possibility of amplifying youth voice via these partnerships and is equally open to collaborate with any local Orange County community entity in support with its mission and vision.
+The Santa Ana Youth Media project has partnered with the Orange County Community Collaborative consisting of the following community entities: The Heritage Museum of Orange County, Century High School TEACH Academy, and Higher Ground Youth & Family Services.
+The Santa Ana Youth Media Project is excited to further explore the possibility of amplifying youth voice via these partnerships and is equally open to collaborate with any local Orange County community entity in support with its mission